metrofun/machine-learning-surveys/README.md

 A curated list of Machine Learning related surveys, overviews and books.

-If you want to contribute to this list (please do), send me a pull request or contact me [@MeTroFuN](https://twitter.com/MeTroFuN).
+If you want to contribute to this list (please do), check [How to Contribute](https://github.com/metrofun/machine-learning-surveys/wiki/How-to-Contribute-a-Paper) wiki or contact me [@MeTroFuN](https://twitter.com/MeTroFuN).

 ## Table of Contents